 Relationship with Minister and portfolio

-As required under the RIHE Act, ERLC will continue to report twice a year to the Parliament of Australia though your office to maintain consistent, timely and transparent engagement with parliamentarians on the performance of its functions and the activities of the licence holders it regulates.
+In line with RIHE Act requirements, ERLC will also continue to report twice a year to the Parliament of Australia to maintain consistent, timely and transparent engagement with parliamentarians on the performance of its functions and the activities of the licence holders it regulates.

-As requested, I will make the SOE and this SOI available to the Australian community— initially via the NHMRC website, ensuring that they, along with the associated performance measures and reporting, are subsequently integrated into NHMRC’s corporate reporting processes.
+I will make the 2025 SOE and this SOI available on the NHMRC website and ensure that the associated performance measures and reporting are integrated into NHMRC’s corporate reporting processes.

 Yours sincerely